Updated April 12, 2021

 - All required disinfecting, cleaning, or sanitizing activities to be conducted by employees should be within their normal workday or during otherwise compensated time.

-- Athletes should be encouraged to shower and wash their workout clothing immediately upon returning home.
+- Sports organizers should encourage athletes to shower and wash their workout clothing immediately upon returning home.

 Staffing and Attendance

-- Sports organizers should limit spectator attendance as follows, in accordance with regional Tier mitigation levels as outlined in the Restore Illinois guidelines:
+- Sports organizers should limit spectator attendance as follows, in accordance with regional mitigation levels as outlined in the Restore Illinois guidelines.

-- When located in a region not facing specific mitigation efforts outlined in the Restore Illinois guidelines:
+- When located in a region under Phase 4 as outlined in the Restore Illinois guidelines:

 - When located in a region under Tier 1 mitigation efforts per the Restore Illinois guidelines: